Andres930410/mapper/README.md

   return `${address}, ${city}, ${country}`;
 });

-mapper.addMapper("addresses","addresses",AddressDto,addressMapper);
+mapper.addMapper("addresses", "addresses", AddressDto, addressMapper);
+//  You can also do it this way:
 //  mapper.addMapping("addresses", ({addresses}): AddressDto => {
 //    return (addresses ?? []).map(x => {
 //      return {
-//       text: `${x.address}, ${x.city}, ${x.country}`
+//        text: `${x.address}, ${x.city}, ${x.country}`;
 //      }
-//   })
+//    });
-// })
+//  });

-//This function will create a new object using the transformation logic const result = mapper.transform(data,UserAddressDto);
+// This function will create a new object using the transformation logic
-//result instance of UserAddressDto -> true console.log(result);
-//{
+// The resulting object will be an instance of UserAddressDto const result = mapper.transform(data, UserAddressDto);

+console.log(result);
+//  Console log output:
+//  {
 //    "fullName": "Name1 Lastname 1",
 //    "email": "email@test.com"
 //    "addresses": [
-//     {text: "Fake address, Fake city, Fake country"},
+//      { text: "Fake address, Fake city, Fake country" },
-//     {text: "another fake address, another fake city, another fake country"},
+//      { text: "Another fake address, Another fake city, Another fake country" },
 //    ]
-//}
+//  }

-//This function not only will create a new object based on the transformation logic but also check if the properties satisfy with some validations, for instance if the email property is not a valid email, the function will generate an exception. const resultValidated = mapper.transformAndValidate(data,UserAddressDto);
+// This function will not only create a new object based on the transformation logic but also check if the properties satisfy the validations.
+For instance if the email property is not a valid email, the function will generate an exception. const resultValidated = mapper.transformAndValidate(data,UserAddressDto);
 ```